Living. Holistic. Care.

 Diagnosis

-If one suspects Lyme disease, the standard Western Blot is typically the first test that is ordered.
-The CDC requires either 2 out of 3 of the IGM bands or 5 out of 10 of the IGM bands to be considered positive; however, this test often is negative, even in a symptomatic patient who has a history of a tick bite.
-This is especially true for chronic Lyme because the Western Blot is a blood test and Lyme does not live in the blood.
+The standard Western Blot is typically the first ordered test if one suspects Lyme disease.
+The CDC requires either 2 out of 3 of the IGM bands or 5 out of 10 of the IGM bands to be considered positive; however, this test is often negative, even in a symptomatic patient with a tick bite history.
+This is especially true for chronic Lyme because the Western Blot is a blood test, and Lyme does not live in the blood.
 Unfortunately, Lyme most often lives deep in other tissues, such as the joint tissue, organs, and brain, and is therefore hard to detect.
-Dr. Klinghardt, MD, Ph.D., was able to detect previously undetectable Lyme by using ultrasound to provide the spirochetes out of various tissues.
-Luckily, advanced testing using Polymerase Chain Reaction (PCR) and other technologies have made detecting Lyme less of a challenge.
+Dr. Klinghardt, MD, Ph.D., could detect previously undetectable Lyme by using ultrasound to provide the spirochetes out of various tissues.
+Luckily, advanced testing using Polymerase Chain Reaction (PCR) and other technologies has made detecting Lyme less of a challenge.

 Treatment

-Treating coinfections can result in a dramatic reduction of symptoms and people feel like they have beaten their Lyme disease.
-In reality, the Lyme infection is likely still present and must be addressed with comprehensive treatment.
+Treating coinfections can dramatically reduce symptoms, and people feel like they have beaten their Lyme disease.
+The Lyme infection is likely still present and must be addressed with comprehensive treatment.

 While treatment directed at the Lyme bacteria is essential, so are treatments targeted at the coinfections, especially viruses and parasites.
 Since most patients present with chronic Lyme that has been undiagnosed or untreated for months, years, or decades, lots of time has passed for these infections to take hold in the body.
-This is one of the major reasons why recovery from Lyme disease is so difficult.
-You are not battling one bacteria, you are actually fighting multiple infections that invade many and different parts of the body.
+This is one of the primary reasons why recovery from Lyme disease is so tricky.
+You are not battling one bacteria; you are fighting multiple infections that invade many different parts of the body.

-There are many great functional Lyme doctors that inspire us as we search to support our patients who suffer from this disorder.
+Many great functional Lyme doctors inspire us as we search to support our patients who suffer from this disorder.
 Dr. Klinghardt, MD, Ph.D., is a foremost authority in this area and has developed successful herbal treatment protocols for Lyme.

 In summary, Lyme is a very complex and misunderstood illness.
-We combine the very best of functional and integrative approaches for the evaluation and treatment of Lyme and Co-infections.
+We combine the very best functional and integrative approaches to evaluate and treat Lyme and Co-infections.
 Please contact our office for more information. .